 We started in Boulder and now have consultants across the US who work with clients all over the world.
 The people you'll work with aren't just the best in their field; we have been there as law school admissions committee decision-makers and — most importantly — we care about your success.
 Indeed, your success is our success, and we have used this simple philosophy to build the strongest reputation in the industry.

 Shannon Davis has worked in law school admissions for 17 years, serving most recently as Assistant Dean for Admissions and Communications at Lewis & Clark Law School.
 In this role, she coordinated faculty and student admissions committees, made thousands of admissions and scholarship decisions, advised countless applicants, and established a successful interview program.
 She has served on several committees with the Law School Admissions Council, and presented at colleges and universities across the country.
-Shannon has a wealth of experience in higher education, having also worked in undergraduate admissions, judicial affairs, student activities, alumni affairs, and residence life at universities in the Midwest and west coast.
+Shannon has a wealth of experience in higher education, having also worked in undergraduate admissions, judicial affairs, student activities, alumni affairs, and residence life at universities in the Midwest and on the west coast.

 Shannon began her career as a college and financial aid counselor, scholarship coordinator, and career advisor at a college-prep high school in the California bay area.
 Her professional background also includes years of experience in marketing and communications.
 Shannon earned a BA from Santa Clara University and an MS in Higher Education and Student Affairs from Indiana University.
 Her graduate school research focused on college rankings, access to education, and campus hate crimes.